dragonflyoss/d7y.io/docs/operations/deployment/architecture.md

 ### Manager {#manager}

-- Stores dynamic configuration for consumption by seed peer cluster, scheduler cluster and dfdaemon.
+- Stores dynamic configuration for consumption by seed peer cluster, scheduler cluster and client.
 - Maintain the relationship between seed peer cluster and scheduler cluster.
 - Provide async task management features for image preheat combined with harbor.
 - Keepalive with scheduler instance and seed peer instance.
-- Filter the optimal scheduler cluster for dfdaemon.
+- Filter the optimal scheduler cluster for client.
 - Provides a visual console, which is helpful for users to manage the P2P cluster.
+- Clearing P2P task cache.

 ### Scheduler {#scheduler}